 Image used under Creative Commons from Forest and Kim Starr

-How to Tell if Butternut Squash Has Gone Bad?
+How to Tell If Butternut Squash Is Bad?

 You should start by checking the rind.
 It should be firm, of fairly even color, and without any mushy spots.
 Of course, if there are only a few small squishy spots, you can cut them out as you do with other veggies.
 However, if the whole thing has started leaking liquid, feels hollow or empty inside, or is mushy, just throw it out.